 The present is short.
 I’ve gained wisdom by utilizing my memories.
 After all, we have the fulfilling yet fleeting present, a mass of ungrounded future fantasies or worries, and we have our memories.

 If we don’t recall them they have no use.
 I’ll share what I understand about memories, and ways to utilize them.

 If we use them, we do not have to suffer the same way we did the first time around.
 I am an avid journaler, and reading through my journals again has helped me so much.
 Experiences condense to a handful of lessons-learned.
 When I arm myself with memories of those lessons, the next experience is not as trying.
 I can’t reject advice if it’s coming from me.

 They come and go.
 I have to invite memories with photographs, videos, journals, conversation, or meditation.
 When invited, they seem to linger.

 Meditation can be done while journaling, practicing yoga, praying, walking, or even taking a bath.
 Peace of mind is the main ingredient.

 Memories are shy.

 I have a lot of journals, which makes it hard to find exact experiences.
-The last few years, I have used colored sticky tabs to categorize the lessons I have learned.
+In the last few years, I have used colored sticky tabs to categorize the lessons I have learned.
 My categories include: general thoughts, spiritual impressions, family thoughts/decisions, and future plans, and more.
-When I journal about an event, I underline a few key words on the page so it’s easier to find the memory I’m scanning for.
+When I journal about an event, I underline a few keywords on the page so it’s easier to find the memory I’m scanning for.

 Memories bring metamorphosis.